Petr Mitrichev

 Petr Mitrichev (born 19 March 1985) is a Russian competitive programmer who has won multiple major international competitions.
 His accomplishments include gold (2000, 2002) and silver (2001) medals in the IOI, gold medals (2003, 2005) in the ACM ICPC World Finals as part of the team of Moscow State University and winning Google Code Jam (2006), the Topcoder Open (2018, 2015, 2013, 2006), the Topcoder Collegiate Challenge (2006, 2007), Facebook Hacker Cup (2011, 2013, 2017) as well as numerous national and online contests.
 He has achieved the highest rating ever among the Algorithm competitors of Topcoder and consistently ranks in the top two of the world.
 He is the second highest rated Algorithm coder on Topcoder ratings as of February 2021.
-He currently works at Google on the search engine and helps to prepare Code Jam.
+He currently works at Google on the search engine and helped to prepare Code Jam, until the program was discontinued in 2023.

 Early life

 At the age of 10, he started reading a lot of mathematical books and discovered that he had a special interest towards math.
 He soon became fond of solving mathematical problems and puzzles.
 His teacher, Julia Lvovna Vorontsova noticed his keen interest in programming and invited him to attend the Computer Science Olympiad of the Northwestern District of Moscow, where he took fourth place, which qualified him for the Moscow programming Olympiad.
 At that same Moscow programming olympiad in 1997, Petr took sixth place.
 He participated in six Russian National programming olympiads for high school students, and won three of them – in 2000, 2001 and 2002.
 He also participated in six summer training camps and five winter training camps for the Russian IOI team.